 This is the perfect spring/summer dish.
 You can enjoy this as a light meal served with a side of raita (yogurt thinned out with a bit of water, salt and roasted cumin powder) or as a snack.
 I crave lemon-flavored food during the warmer months (have you tried my lemon cheesecake with lemon curd yet?).
 Now we just need spring to get its act together and give us some warmer days!

-If you’ve never had lemon rice before, then you are in for a treat!
-I remember the first time I had lemon rice.
-My husband (who is south Indian) and I were at an Indian restaurant many years ago and they had lemon rice as part of their buffet.
-I ate (a lot of) it and was amazed – the flavor was so different than the north Indian food I grew up eating.
-I remember asking Roby if he had ever tried anything like it before and he literally laughed in response because he thought I was kidding (the answer was yes… just incase I needed to spell that out).
+Have you ever tried lemon rice before?
+I remember the first time I tried it was at an Indian restaurant many years ago with my husband/then boyfriend (who is south Indian).
+The restaurant we were at had lemon rice as part of their buffet.
+I ate (a lot of) it and was amazed – the flavor was just so different than the north Indian food I grew up eating.
+I remember asking Roby if he had ever tried anything like it before and he literally laughed as his response because he thought I was kidding (the answer was yes… just in case I needed to spell that out).
 Trust me when I say this is a very popular south Indian dish – loved by kiddos and adults alike.

 This popular South Indian rice dish is light, tangy and refreshing.
 The citrus flavor in the rice really comes through.
 You can eat this for breakfast, as a snack or as part of a meal.
 I enjoy eating lemon rice with a side of yogurt and Indian pickles.

 - 1 cup basmati rice, soaked for 15–30 minutes

 - 3 tablespoons oil of choice